OSI-Concerns/election-results-2025/petition.md

 - **When signing, please**:
   - Indicate your relationship to OSI if applicable (Member, Former Director, etc.)
 - **For OSI affiliates**:
-  - Affiliate Representatives should sign on behalf of their organization
+  - Affiliate Representatives should sign on behalf of their organization.
-  - Employees/volunteers may also sign separately in their individual capacity
+  - Employees/volunteers may also sign separately in their individual capacity.

 Respectfully,